shenwei356/LexicMap/docs/content/usage/search.md

   1. Input should be (gzipped) FASTA or FASTQ records from files or stdin.
   2. For multiple queries, the order of queries might be different from the input.

+Tips:
+  1. When using -a/--all, the search result would be formatted to Blast-style format with 'lexicmap utils 2blast'.
+And the search speed would be slightly slowed down.
+  2. Alignment result filtering is performed in the final phase, so stricter filtering criteria, including -q/--min-qcov-per-hsp, -Q/--min-qcov-per-genome, and -i/--align-min-match-pident, do not significantly accelerate the search speed.
+Hence, you can search with default parameters and then filter the result with tools like awk or csvtk.

 Alignment result relationship:

   Query
   ├── Subject genome
       ├── Subject sequence
           ├── High-Scoring segment Pair (HSP)

+  Here, the defination of HSP is similar with that in BLAST.
+Actually there are small gaps in HSPs.

+  > A High-scoring Segment Pair (HSP) is a local alignment with no gaps that achieves one of the
+  > highest alignment scores in a given search. https://www.ncbi.nlm.nih.gov/books/NBK62051/

 Output format:
   Tab-delimited format with 17+ columns, with 1-based positions.